 FD/LF Handbook 1.2 Continuing Education Unit (CEU) - is a standard unit of measure of coursework used for training and credentialing purposes.
 The Department will accept CEU's for training offered by the Department, Office of Early Learning, from educational institutions accredited and recognized by the U.S. Department of Education, organizations accredited by the International Association of Continuing Education and training (IACET), or from nationally affiliated member based stated professional organizations, see definition below.
 CEU's awarded for training and credential purposes will be calculated at a rate of 1 continuing education unit for every 10 hours of contact training.
 Ch 402.302(5) Department - Department means the Department of Children and Family Services.
 FD/LF Handbook 1.2 Direct Supervision - means watching and directing children's activities and responding to each child's needs.
 During napping/sleeping times, direct supervision means being within sight and sound of a child with frequent visual checks.
 FD/LF Handbook 1.2 Disposable - means an article intended by the manufacturers to be used once and then thrown away.
 FD/LF Handbook 1.2 Early Childhood Education refers to coursework, certification, a credential or degree specific to children ages birth through eight years.
 FD/LF Handbook 1.2 Employee - means one additional child care personnel at least 18 years of age, who is on the premises of a home operating as a large family child care home.
 8/3/05 Enforcement Plan - Enforcement plan means a plan of progressive enforcement actions approved by the Board, consisting of incremental steps of intervention when reoccurring noncompliance is documented or an incident of serious risk to a child(ren) has occurred.
 FD/LF Handbook 1.2 Evening Care - means child care provided during the evening hours and may encompass the hours of 6:00 p.m. to 7:00 a.m. to accommodate parents who work evening hours and late night shifts.
 FD/LF Handbook 1.2 Field Trip - means any trip away from the home.
 Field trips commence when child care personnel and children leave the home's property, whether by vehicle or by walking.
 FD/LF Handbook 1.2 Foster Grandparents - Foster grandparents are directly supervised volunteers who participate in the federal program pursuant to Title 45 Public Welfare, part 2552, Code of Federal Regulation.
 Foster grandparents work with one or more children with special or exceptional needs in child care programs FD/LF Handbook 1.2 Full Time Employee - means one additional staff person at least 18 years of age, who is on the premises of a home operation as a large family child care home.
 402.302(9) Household Children - Household children means children who are related by blood, marriage, or legal adoption to, or who are the legal wards of, the family day care home operator, the large family child care home operator, or an adult household member who permanently or temporarily resides in the home.
 Supervision of the operator's household children shall be left to the discretion of the operator unless those children receive subsidized child care through the School Readiness Program pursuant to s.
 411.0101 to be in the home.
-FD/LF Handbook 1.2 Household Member - means members of the operator's immediate or extended family who reside in the home and non-family members who reside in the home, including long-term visitors, live-in paramours, housemates, extended seasonal visitors those who are handicapped and/or elderly.
-A length of stay of four weeks or greater constitutes residing in the home for purposes of the screening requirement.
+FD/LF Handbook 1.2 Household Member - means members of the operator's immediate or extended family in the home for purposes of the screening requirement.